samvera/hyrax/CONTAINERS.md

 Hyrax-in-a-Container
 ====================

-Our goal is to provide a practical, reusable "reference environment for applications.
+Our goal is to provide a practical, reusable reference environment for applications.
 The first step is providing on on-ramp for Hyrax engine development.
 Then providing help with Hyrax-based application development.
 Finally, providing better guidance around deployment.

-Where are we at?
-It's complicated.
-What we have below is experimental support, but one that we want to push towards.
-We need your help to keep pushing in this direction.
-So dig in and prepare to get your hands dirty.

 The [Hyrax Engine Development](#hyrax-engine-development) is further along than the [Docker Image for Hyrax-based Applications](#docker-image-for-hyrax-based-applications) which is further along than [Deploying to Production](#deploying-to-production).

+See the [Troubleshooting](#troubleshooting) section if you encounter any issues.

 <!-- NOTE: This title is referenced in the top-level README.md.
 Keep that in mind if you change it. -->
 ## Hyrax Engine Development